 Introduction

 Parents and children possess a constitutionally protected liberty interest in companionship and society with each other.
 Smith v.
 City of Fontana, 818 F.2d 1411, 1418 (9th Cir.
 1987), overruled on other grounds by Hodgers-Durgin v. de la Vina, 199 F.3d 1037 (9th Cir.
 1999) (en banc).
 This liberty interest is rooted in the Fourteenth Amendment, which states in relevant part that “[n]o State shall . . . deprive any person of life, liberty, or property, without due process of law.”
 U.S. Const. amend.
 XIV, § 1.
 State interference with these liberty interests may give rise to a Fourteenth Amendment due process claim that is cognizable under 42 U.S.C. § 1983.
 Kelson v.
 City of Springfield, 767 F.2d 651, 654 (9th Cir.
 1985), overruled on other grounds by Daniels v.
-Williams, 474 U.S. 327, 106 S.Ct.
-662, 88 L.Ed.2d 662 (1986)).
+Williams, 474 U.S. 327 (1986)).

 The protected liberty interest is independently held by both parent and child.
 City of Fontana, 818 F.2d at 1418.
 A parent’s right includes a custodial interest (but only while the child is a minor), and a companionship interest (even after a child reaches the age of majority).
 Id. at 1419; see, e.g., Strandberg v.
 City of Helena, 791 F.2d 744, 748 n.1 (9th Cir.
 1986) (recognizing that parents of deceased 22-year-old son could not allege constitutional right to parent a minor child, but could claim violation of right to companionship and society).
 Children, including adult children, may claim a violation of their right to familial association, but that right includes only a companionship interest.
 City of Fontana, 818 F.2d at 1419; Moreland v.
 Las Vegas Metro.
 Police Dep’t, 159 F.3d 365, 371 (9th Cir.
 1998).
 Parents and children raising such claims are alleging a deprivation of their own liberty rights; they are not asserting the rights of the decedent or injured child or parent.
 Kelson, 767 F.2d at 653 n.2.

 The mere existence of a biological link between parent and child is not a sufficient basis to support a Fourteenth Amendment claim for loss of familial relationship rights.
 Wheeler v.
 City of Santa Clara, 894 F.3d 1046, 1058 (9th Cir.
 2018).
-In order to bring a Fourteenth Amendment due process claim, the parent and child must have relationships “which reflect some assumption ‘of parental responsibility.’”
+To bring a Fourteenth Amendment due process claim, the parent and child must have relationships “which reflect some assumption ‘of parental responsibility.’”
 Kirkpatrick v.
 County of Washoe, 843 F.3d 784, 789 (9th Cir.
 2016) (en banc) (“It is when an unwed father demonstrates a full commitment to the responsibilities of parenthood by coming forward to participate in the rearing of his child that his interest in personal contact with his child acquires substantial protection under the due process clause.”) (internal quotation marks and brackets omitted).
 Parents can bring a Fourteenth Amendment due process claim only if they demonstrate “consistent involvement in a child’s life and participation in child-rearing activities.”
 Wheeler, 894 F.3d at 1058.
 Children must make the same showing.
 See id. (holding relationship between child adopted as infant and biological mother insufficient for child to bring Fourteenth Amendment loss of companionship claim).